cesareferrari/newsletter/react/20191019-update-item.md

 }
 ```

-After finding the item, in componentDidMount we set the component state to the item found.
+After finding the item, in `componentDidMount` we set the component state to the item found.

-The actual form is similar to the new item form we have seen in a previous article.
+The actual form is similar to the *New Item* form we have seen in a previous article.
 It's a series of input fields that take their value from the state.
 We can change these values by editing the form and when we submit it the original item will be updated.

-Here's an example of the form that just displays the Item name field.
+Here's an example of the form that just displays the Item `name` field.
 The other fields are similar to this one.

 ```
 <form onSubmit={this.handleSubmit}>